Padmaavat: Portrayal of Jalaluddin and Alauddin Khilji

-Before their ascension to the throne, Jalaluddin and Alauddin Khilji were known as Malik Feroze and Ali Gurshasp, respectively.
+Before their ascension to the throne, Jalaluddin and Alauddin Khilji were known as Malik Firuz and Ali Gurshasp, respectively.

 Jalaluddin Khilji is portrayed as an arrogant, cunning and cruel man, though he was actually popular for being a mild-mannered, humble, and pious ruler.
 Jalaluddin ascended the throne of Delhi in 1290 only to end the chaos that ensued after the death of Sultan Ghiyas ud din Balban.
 He was not ambitious by nature and did not lead an attack on the Delhi Sultanate from Ghazni, Afghanistan.

 The portrayal of Alauddin Khilji in the film has been criticised by historians and critics for its historical and geographical inaccuracies and not staying faithful to the epic Padmavat.
 The film shows an unsuccessful assassination plot by Alauddin's nephew, one which seriously injures the Sultan, but none of this actually happened.
 Historian Rana Safvi wrote that Khilji was sophisticated, not barbarian as portrayed in the film.
 Historian Mohammed Safiullah also criticised Khilji's portrayal and the implicit depiction of a homosexual relationship between Khilji and his slave-general Malik Kafur.
 Historian Archana Ojha of Delhi University criticised Alauddin Khilji's look and clothing in the film.